 Open to all faculty, staff and students (must have ID)

 Court reservations are not necessary.
 Faculty and staff may use when courts are available, though athletic teams and PE classes have priority.

-The following are available at our annual health fair.
+The following are available throughout the year.
 Appointments are required.